cshum/rodabase/README.md

 ```

 ####.use('diff', [hook...])
-At `diff` stage, access to document and section clock is acquired.
+`diff` invoked when document is locked.
-Current and resulting document can be compared for additional log, diff related operations.
+Current and resulting state of the document can be accessed

-`hook` is a [Ginga middleware](https://github.com/cshum/ginga#middleware) function.
+for additional log, diff related operations.

 Context object consists of the following properties:
-* `ctx.current`: Current state of document. `null` if this is an insert.
+* `current`: Current state of document. `undefined` if this is a fresh insert.
-* `ctx.result`: Resulting document. `ctx.result._deleted === true` if this is a delete.
-Unlike `validation` hook, resulting document cannot be modified at this stage.
+* `result`: Resulting document. `ctx.result._deleted === true` if this is a delete.
+Unlike `validation` middleware, resulting document cannot be modified at this stage.
-* `ctx.transaction`: Transaction instance.
-Additional operations can be attached.
+* `transaction`: Transaction instance.
+Additional operations can be binded.

 ```js
 var count = roda('count');